chighum/Homework6-Weather_Dashboard/README.md

 ## Description

-For Homework 6 of the DU coding bootcamp I was tasked with creating a weather dashbaord using JavaScript
+For Homework 6 of the DU coding bootcamp I was tasked with creating a weather dashbaord using JavaScript and the OpenWeather API.

 ## Usage